Get a head-start on reading with these learn to read apps for toddlers.

 Read Me Stories

 Read Me Stories app give your child the option of having a book read to them, or they can read the book themselves.
 The stories are simple in nature.

 If choosing the “read to” option the words to what is read is highlighted which is great for showing the child which word is which.
 This is great for the early reader.

 Phonics and Letter Sounds School

-Do you have a reading app suggestion?
+Do you have a reading app suggestion for us to add to our best learn to read apps?
 Leave it in the comments!

 Don’t miss the Best Memes of the Week – stay up-to-date with the best LOLs for sharing!

 - What is a Meme?
 The internet meme, explained.